pk.org: CS 419/Lecture Notes

 Fork

-A temporary split in the blockchain when competing blocks reference the same parent, resolved by the longest chain rule.
+A temporary split in the blockchain when two miners find valid blocks at nearly the same time.
+The network resolves forks by following the longest chain.

 Mempool